 You’ve probably heard about “customer value” or “added value” and may have wondered what they actually are.

-CTQ comes from Six Sigma and provides you a way to break down how you can actually generate value for your customer in terms that you both can measure.
+CTQ comes from Six Sigma and provides a way to break down a fine sounding concept “customer value” into components that you can actually measure.

 Let’s take an example from something that we all can relate to: a coffee break, and let the break represent the value that your customer is looking for.

 Take a pen, sticky notes and your colleagues and you may come to more or less the below kind of definitions:

 First, you define what the Need is.

 Here, we can say that to stay productive at work, we need “nice coffee breaks”.

 Because we are talking about coffee breaks, we might agree that the drivers include the coffee itself and the atmosphere of the break.